Wasserstein Convergence Guarantees for a General Class of Score-Based Generative Models

 \subsection{Proof of Theorem~\ref{thm:discrete:2}}

-To prove Theorem~\ref{thm:discrete:2}, we study the three sources of errors discussed in Section~\ref{sec:prelim} for convergence analysis: (1) the initialization of the algorithm at $\hat p_T$ instead of $p_T$, (2) the estimation error of the score function, and (3) the discretization error of the continuous-time process \eqref{eq:u}.
+To prove Theorem~\ref{thm:discrete:2}, we study the three sources of errors discussed in Section~\ref{sec:prelim}: (1) the initialization of the algorithm at $\hat p_T$ instead of $p_T$, (2) the estimation error of the score function, and (3) the discretization error of the continuous-time process \eqref{eq:u}.